Football Party Tailgating Party Super Bowl Party!

 other dry snacks.

-balloons.
-Blanket your house in a sea of the colors of the two competing
+Balloons!
+Purchase a ton of balloons in the colors of the two competing

 Super Bowl teams.
-Allow the diehard fans of the winning team to "burst the
+Allow the fans of the winning team to "burst the

-bubble" of the fans of the opposing team...let them pop the balloons in
+bubble" of the fans of the opposing (losing) team...let them pop the balloons in

 Wear your team colors and get there early!